 Since becoming the first West Coast marina to list on Dockwa in 2015, Foss Harbor Marina has operated at 100% capacity and their transient slip revenue is up 50%.

-Read on to learn how Foss Harbor Marina’s partnership with Dockwa came to be, and how the marina’s use of Dockwa has evolved from a free marketing tool to revenue-generating and process simplification aid.
+Read on to learn how Foss Harbor Marina’s partnership with Dockwa came to be, and how the marina’s use of Dockwa has evolved from a marketing tool to revenue-generating and process simplification aid.

 The marine industry’s hesitance to adopt technology at the rate hospitality, transportation, and other related industries have over the past 15 years has allowed certain time-intensive and less-than-secure operation practices to remain fashionable.
 Ian Wilkinson, General Manager of Foss Harbor Marina, can attest.
 Having worked in the marine industry for over a decade, Ian has witnessed firsthand the trend of marinas being comfortable with consistency, particularly with how they attract new boaters.
 Many marinas handle reservation requests through phone and email exchanges only, don't advertise their dockage information through online resources, and rely on pen-and-paper to record boater and slip inventory information.
 Some, after the economic downturn of 2008, still don't take any transient reservations, allocating all dockage to “sure thing” long-term slip holders.